MaRDI4NFDI/WikibaseImport/README.md

 The default branch of this fork is master_mardi.
 Do not attempt to merge the master branch into master_mardi, as this will break the extension, since we are using an older version of Wikibase.

-* It's forked from the last commit that wa compatible with Wikibase 1.35 (which is what we're using now).
+* It's forked from the last commit that was compatible with Wikibase 1.35 (which is what we're using now).
 * It adds a command-line option to not recursively import all referenced entities, just the ones specified in the list